wbergg/bordershop-bot/README.md

 # bordershop-bot

+A tool for scraping categories found on bordershop.com webpage and save all items to a database.
+Then output new entires and/or updates to a Telegram channel.

-The following environmental variables need to be set before running:
+The following environmental variables need to be set in order to connect to the DB before running:

 Example: